 Listed below is information from the most recent issue of the Elmhurst College Crime Watch publication.
 The purpose of the Crime Watch is to keep College community members informed so they can better safeguard themselves and their belongings.

-October 14 HATE CRIME…Campus Security received a report that a student was harassing another student via social media.
-Campus Security investigated and the offender was identified and referred to the campus judicial process.
+February 6 HARASSMENT…Campus Security received a report that a student is harassing another student in the Frick Center.
+Campus Security investigated and the situation was resolved.

-October 15 DRUG LAW VIOLATION…Campus Security responded to a report of a marijuana odor in Schick Hall.
-Campus Security was able to identify the offenders, who were referred to the campus judicial process.
+February 10 DAMAGE TO PROPERTY…Campus Security received a report of a broken door in Stanger Hall.
+Campus Security investigated, the offender was identified and referred to the campus judicial process.

-• 1 activated fire alarm (no actual fire); • 2 medical emergencies; 0 requiring ambulance transport.
+• 1 activated fire alarm (no actual fires);